FusionAuth/fusionauth-laravel-jwt-auth-webtoken-provider/README.md

 JWT_JWKS_URL_CACHE=86400
 ```

+## Packagist

+You can find this on https://packagist.org/packages/fusionauth/jwt-auth-webtoken-provider

+This packagist listing is updated using a GitHub webhook.

+## Release

+* `sb release`
+* `sb publish`

 ## Questions and support

 If you have a question or support issue regarding this client library, we'd love to hear from you.